Guides & Ebooks

 3. Keeping Bank Accounts Separate

-Critical to separate personal and business finances from getting mixed up.
+It is critical to separate personal and business finances from getting mixed up.
 With different bank accounts, it also makes things more effortless to keep track of your business finances.
 This is especially true during tax filing time.
 Moreover, when your business grows and requires funding from investors and creditors, keeping strong and clean business financial records can improve the likelihood of investments.
 But before you head down to any traditional banks to start an account, research the various business and compare their fee structures, the benefits of specific options, and the cost of running the account.
-Separately, you may consider open a digital bank account with Wise.
+Separately, you may consider open a

 4. Develop an Accounting system